marcklemp/vips/README.md

 # vips.el

-`vips.el` is a powerful Emacs interface for OpenAI's GPT API and DeepL's translation API.
+`vips.el` is a simple but powerful Emacs interface for OpenAI's GPT API and DeepL's translation API.
 This tool allows you to leverage the capabilities of these APIs directly within your Emacs environment.

 ## Key Features